 Instructor: Professor Marieme Lo

-This course introduces students to feminist genealogies of the black diaspora.
-It addresses the contexts and movements that generated key questions.
-It asks how these interventions disclose preoccupations with modernity, freedom and citizenship.
-Topics include history, trauma and memory, sexuality and the female body, confinement and deportation, and political communities.
+This course examines transnational feminist genealogies of the black diaspora, paying careful attention to the contexts and movements that generated key questions, and exploring how these interventions disclose preoccupations with modernity, freedom and citizenship.
+Topics include history, trauma and memory, diaspora and indigeneity, racialised embodiment, queer kinship, Afrofuturism, confinement and deportation, and the careful calibration of political communities.

 Instructor: Professor Alissa Trotz